playframework/playframework/documentation/manual/working/commonGuide/configuration/ws/CertificateRevocation.md

 And this will set OCSP checking when making HTTPS requests.

-> NOTE: Enabling OCSP requires a round trip to the OCSP responder.
+> **Note:** Enabling OCSP requires a round trip to the OCSP responder.
 This adds a notable overhead on HTTPS calls, and can make calls up to [33% slower](https://blog.cloudflare.com/ocsp-stapling-how-cloudflare-just-made-ssl-30).
 The mitigation technique, OCSP stapling, is not supported in JSSE.

 Or, if you wish to use a static CRL list, you can define a list of URLs: